LalitAttarde98/Surrogate_blend_optimizer/README.md

 - Run "optimize_surrogate.py" file to determine the composition of surrogate mixture.
 - Provide neceassary choice of surrogate components and target fuel.
-- "optimize.ipynb" file was only produced from temporary trial purpose.
+- "optimize.ipynb" file was only produced for temporary trial purpose.